RobyCigar/RobyCigar/README.md

 ### About me

-- ✈️ I have a dream to become a frontend dev and work in foreign country <br/>
 - 🔭 I'm making blog at dev.to <br/>
-- 🌱 I’m currently learning front-end🤣<br/>
+- 🌱 I’m currently learning front-end <br/>
+- ⚛️ React is my main weapon <br/>
 - 🥅 2021 Goals: Working as a freelance <br/>
 - 🧗‍♂️️ Fun fact: I do parkour for about 5 years, let me know if there's parkour spot in your area 😅️ <br/>